-of the recommended Destination 2040 plan, which uses this policy, is included in Chapter 6.
-The results of this analysis help the MPO to consider opportunities to minimize, avoid, or mitigate potential future disparate impacts on minority populations and disproportionate burdens on low-income populations that may result from MPO-funded Destination 2040 investments.
+When creating an LRTP, MPOs must conduct analyses to determine whether implementation in the aggregate of investments in the MPO region may result in potential future disparate impacts and disproportionate burdens on minority and low-income populations, respectively.
+The analyses determine whether these populations may receive disproportionately fewer benefits or more burdens as a result of programming these projects.
+The MPO has developed a DI/DB Policy (see Appendix C) that allows the MPO to make that assessment.
+The MPO's analyses of the recommended Destination 2040 plan, which uses this policy, is included in Chapter 6.
+The results of these analyses help the MPO to consider opportunities to minimize, avoid, or mitigate potential future disparate impacts on minority populations and disproportionate burdens on low-income populations that may result from MPO-funded Destination 2040 investments.